Health in the Republic of Ireland

-Indicators of overall population health in the Republic of Ireland include risk factors such as smoking, alcohol consumption and obesity; each of which tend towards rates higher than the OECD average.
+Smoking, alcohol consumption and obesity in Ireland occur at rates higher than the OECD average.

 Health indicators

-There have been dramatic reductions in mortality from the three principal causes of death in Ireland - heart disease, cancer and stroke - in recent years age-standardised mortality rate for heart disease has fallen by 59% between 1990-2011 and now stands just above the OECD rate at 136 deaths per 100,000 population per annum.
+There have been dramatic reductions in mortality from the three principal causes of death in Ireland – heart disease, cancer and stroke – in recent years age-standardised mortality rate for heart disease has fallen by 59% between 1990 and 2011 and now stands just above the OECD rate at 136 deaths per 100,000 population per annum.
 Similarly, the age-standardised mortality rate for stroke has fallen by 51% in the same period to below the OECD average (61 deaths from stroke per 100,000 population per annum).
-Deaths from cancer have fallen by 21% between 1990-2011 to 217 per 100,000.
+Deaths from cancer have fallen by 21% between 1990 and 2011 to 217 per 100,000.